 How to Make Soil More Acidic Naturally

-One question often asked by our readers is how to raise the acidity in soil naturally.
+One question often asked by our readers is how to raise the acidity of the soil naturally.
 There are a few different ways to do this, and we’ll go over a few of the most popular methods below.

 1. Sulfur

 This is a natural element that can be found in many different forms.
-One of such is elemental sulfur.
+One of them is elemental sulfur.

 By adding sulfur to the soil, it reacts with bacteria to create sulfuric acid [1].
 This acid can then help to lower the pH of the soil.

-TIGER 90CR and Espoma Soil Acidifier are excellent organic acidic soil amendments for this purpose.
+TIGER 90CR and Espoma Soil Acidifier are excellent organic products that contain sulfur that can help lower your soil pH.

 If your soil is overly alkaline for the crops you wish to grow, you can easily correct it by applying a little vinegar.
 This product is an acidic liquid, so you know what it can do to your garden soil.